 Generally, it is thought that 30 to 50 mg of isoflavones is enough to offer health benefits.

-Examples of the average isoflavone content in one serve include:
+Examples of the average isoflavone content of some foods include:

 Tips for increasing soy intake